arcadio1894/prueba-avengers/misiones.md

 # Misiones
 1. Investigar a Norman Osborn
+2. Investigar a Thanos